Hi, I’m Stefan!

 “Digitization of US Establishment Level Data 1900 - 1924”

-“Identifying Directional Challenges in Gravity Equations with Balanced Dyadic Panel Data” | Note
+“Flow Direction of Gravity Equations with Balanced Data” | Note

 “The Impact of Increased Unemployment Benefits During the COVID-19 Pandemic” (with Noah Williams, Junjie Guo, Arwa Alalwani, Zhi Jiang, Jiashun Pang and Linhua Zeng) | CROWE University of Wisconsin-Madison, April 2021